Essay questions usually contain key words like “discuss” or “why” that are easily misunderstood

 (b) Discuss the importance of wind turbines within a national energy policy.

-It will be seen that question (a) requires only factual information, while (b), though also requiring facts such as the advantages and disadvantages of wind turbines, requires in addition some thought about these in order to reach a personal opinion about wind turbine use.
-As a result of this, questions like (a) can be called “descriptive”, those like (b) “analytic”.
+Describe in (a) here calls only for factual information, while discuss in (b), though also requiring facts such as the advantages and disadvantages of wind turbines, requires in addition some thought about these in order to reach a personal opinion about wind turbine use.
+In other words, it requires argumentation (see 167.
+Ways of Arguing 1).
+This difference leads questions like (a) to be called “descriptive”, those like (b) “analytic”.

-The concept of analysis is an important one to appreciate in order to score well at essay writing.
-Although it can produce new facts as well as opinions – for example in statistical interpretation – the kind leading to opinion is an especially common requirement of essays.
-One technique that I have found useful for deciding whether an essay requires analysis is considering whether or not different possible answers exist.
-Question (a) above does not allow different possible answers (only a single process is implied to exist), whereas (b) allows a range from “not important at all” to “essential”.
+If you are not sure whether an essay requires an opinion to be given, it can help to consider whether or not different answers are possible.
+Question (a) above does not allow different possible answers – only a single process is implied to exist – whereas (b) allows a range from “not important at all” to “essential”.
 The “correct” answer could be anywhere within this range – and it can vary from student to student.
 Everything depends on the analysis.
 With this in mind, the reader might like to try identifying the more analytic questions among the following: